Build your understanding of key assessment concepts.

 CTB uses the term InFormative Assessment™ to describe the convergence of interim or benchmark assessments providing information to educators to support a process of formative assessment in the classroom.
 Interim and benchmark assessments give teachers information and tools they need to improve student performance in time to make a difference.
 Interim and benchmark assessments provide formative tools to support student learning and achievement in the classroom, school, district, and state levels.

-CTB's Acuity®, Writing Roadmap™, Yearly ProgressPro™, and Classroom Manager are interim and formative assessment solutions that help you transform teaching, learning, and instructional decision making throughout the year—unlike summative assessments that provide a retrospective view of student achievement.
+CTB's Acuity® is an interim and formative assessment solution that will help you transform teaching, learning, and instructional decision making throughout the year—unlike summative assessments that provide a retrospective view of student achievement.

 With interim and benchmark assessments you can track student progress with ease, and understand individual student weaknesses and strengths before it is too late.
 Other interim and benchmark assessment advantages and features are:

 • Predict performance on state exams with predictive assessments that mirror the structure and content of your state exam, so educators can adjust instructional goals and classroom instruction based on student results

 • Generate detailed reports that deliver clear, actionable results and insights within minutes.
 Reports help you apply a data-informed approach to student achievement.
 Drill-downs allow you to conveniently analyze results, while reporting formats allow you to share information with colleagues, parents or guardians, and students

 • Fine-tune instruction after a student's strengths and weaknesses are uncovered through assessment, you can provide targeted instruction to meet each student's needs

 • Provide immediate feedback to students and teachers